-3.1 DEVStone atomic model
+181 3.1.
+DEVStone atomic model

-The atomic model of DEVStone can be defined as shown in Algorithm 1.
+182 The atomic model of DEVStone can be defined as shown in Algorithm 1.

-3.2 LI models
+183 3.2.
+LI (Low level of Interconnections) models

 Figure 1 shows the general structure of an LI model.
 With d layers (depth), the first d - 1 (with $d \ge 1$) layers have the structure of Figure 1(a).
-All of these layers have one coupled model and w - 1 (with $w \ge 2$) atomic models (where w is the width).
+All these layers have one coupled model and w - 1 (with $w \ge 2$) atomic models (where w is the width).
 On the other hand, the d-th layer has the structure given in Figure 1(b), just with one atomic model.
-The arrows in the figure represent the connection between the input and output ports in the whole model.
+The arrows in the Figure represent the connection between the input and output ports in the whole model.

-As stated above, two metrics are measured: the execution time and the memory footprint (also known as memory high-water mark).
-Obviously, these two metrics depend on the number of atomic models, number of internal transitions, number of external transitions, and the total number of events internally generated.
-Additionally, the memory footprint depends on the concurrency of the model, that is, the number of pending events simultaneously waiting at the input ports.
+As stated above, two metrics are measured: execution time and memory footprint (also known as memory high-water mark).
+Obviously, these two metrics depend on the number of atomic models, number of ditionally, memory footprint depends on the concurrency of the model, that is, the number of pending events